google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ```

 ### Statement blocks

-Statement blocks represent code that does not have an output connection.
+Statement blocks represent code that does not return a value.

 A statement block's generator simply returns a string.